Sector Introduction

 The UK oil and gas industry is in its sixth decade of offshore production.
 Despite the maturity of the sector there are still significant opportunities in responsible oil and gas recovery along with those presented by the sector’s positive contribution to the drive to net zero greenhouse gas emissions.

-Only three new offshore field development were approved in 2022, and drilling activity remained at historically low levels.
+Four new offshore field developments plus two redevelopments were approved in 2023, and drilling activity remained close to historically low levels.

 The UK oil and gas industry supports hundreds of thousands of jobs in Scotland and across the rest of the UK.
 According to latest ONS data, the sector was directly responsible for around 30,000 jobs in 2022, with many more supported in the industry’s wider supply chain plus those jobs that depend on the UK’s oil and gas industry.
 OEUK has estimated that over 200,000 jobs in the UK were supported directly or indirectly by the upstream oil and gas industry in 2021, many of them highly skilled.